NdR91/NdR-TabletUI-old-/README.md

 ## Getting Started

 ### Themes
 First of all, we need to set-up two themes (Light and Dark mode).
+If you want to use the same stuff shown on this repo, download the whole [Theme](https://github.com/NdR91/NdR-TabletUI/tree/master/themes) folder and place it in your /config Home Assistant path.
+Those themes are modified in order to use Card-Mod and remove the header.
+They also have the string ```background-sidebar-sx``` which is used on this UI.

+#### Alternatives

-You can create your own or use both [Clear](https://github.com/naofireblade/clear-theme) and [Slate](https://github.com/seangreen2/slate_theme) you find in this repo.
+You can also create your own themes or use both [Clear](https://github.com/naofireblade/clear-theme) and [Slate](https://github.com/seangreen2/slate_theme).
 If you want to create your own theme, be sure to set the following values:

 ```yaml